Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 The server automatically caches all metadata obtained from RAWG for each game.
 If a game is already cached, the cache is updated if necessary.
 The cached metadata includes detailed descriptions, screenshots, release dates, as well as information about developers, publishers, genres, tags, images, and stores.

-Crackpipe relies heavily on RAWG integration to enhance the game data.
+GameVault relies heavily on RAWG integration to enhance the game data.

 #### Cache Expiry